 One of the biggest advantages of textual tagging over visual tagging is that it provides much more details about the product, which enriches the structured data.
 Although taking a photo is much quicker than writing a description, the text allows the seller to provide much more details about the product than an image can.
 For example, while it is simple and easy to tag a specific shirt by scanning its image, there is so much you cannot extract visually.
-Looking at an image of a shirt may tell you the type and color of the shirt, but not other important attributes, such as size, material, condition, etc. You may not agree, but I think these attributes are usually very important when buying a shirt.
+Looking at an image of a wristwatch may tell you the shape and color of the dial, but not other important attributes, such as size, material, condition, etc. You may not agree, but I think these attributes are usually very important when buying a watch.
 In this case, visual tagging is not enough.
-The rather short text “new red polo shirt 100% cotton size: L” provides much more information about the product than an image could.
+The rather short text “New stainless steel automatic 38mm wristwatch with silver dial and leather strap” provides much more information about the product than an image could.
 In most cases, images don’t provide sufficient information for proper tagging.
 That is why textual tagging is applicable in a much broader range of categories than visual tagging.

 A better example is laptops.
 What will an image of a laptop tell you?
 Not much.
 Again, as with the shirts, maybe the brand and the color, but nothing more.
 Tagging an image of a laptop will not tell you a single thing about the hardware or software inside the laptop, screen size, RAM size, processor, and other attributes which may arguably be very important to anybody who buys a laptop.

 Textual tagging, on the other hand, allows the seller to include every bit of important information about the product relevant to the buyer.
 Sure, it may take a little longer to write a description than take an image.
 But if images are useless, this one extra minute of writing goes a very long way to increasing the exposure and conversion rate of the product.